themrpink/trading_strategy/README.md

 lauch interfaccia_buy_and_sell.py.

 Then:
 open a csv file with transactions data;
 chose a time period;
 create the data;
 create indicators and layers, both for the buy and the sell signals;
 launch the strategy.

 The code is still unstable.
 Visual interface implemented with PyQt-lib.

 Next steps:
-- reorganize dthe code and write the documentation
+- reorganize the code in smaller files and write the english documentation
 - implement a better use of Pandas to import files content.
 - add new indicators
 - find and list the bugs
-- start adding machine learning approach to optimize the portfolio management
+- start adding somple machine learning algo to optimize the portfolio management
-- develop a maching learning approach to optimize the strategies
+- develop a machine learning approach to optimize the strategies